Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Yanchep SA2 had a median income of $59,438 and an average income of $73,614.
-This is above the national average.
-Greater Perth had a median income of $60,748 and an average income of $80,248 in the same period.
-Based on Wage Price Index growth since financial year 2023, current estimates for Yanchep are approximately $65,156 (median) and $80,696 (average) as of September 2025.
-Census data reveals household, family, and personal incomes in Yanchep rank between the 40th and 47th percentiles.
-Distribution data shows that 35.1% of individuals earn between $1,500 - 2,999, with this band capturing a similar proportion (32.0%) in the broader area.
-Housing affordability pressures are severe, with only 81.0% of income remaining after housing costs, ranking at the 44th percentile.
+As per AreaSearch's latest postcode level ATO data released for FY-23, the Yanchep SA2's median income among taxpayers is $59,438, with an average of $73,614.
+This is above the national average, and compares to Greater Perth's median of $60,748 and average of $80,248.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $65,156 (median) and $80,696 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank modestly in Yanchep, between the 40th and 47th percentiles.
+Distribution data shows the $1,500 - 2,999 earnings band captures 35.1% of the community (5,041 individuals), aligning with the broader area where this cohort likewise represents 32.0%.
+Housing affordability pressures are severe, with only 81.0% of income remaining, ranking at the 44th percentile.

 Frequently Asked Questions - Income